arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/esp-now/esp-now.md

 ESP-NOW has a limited signal range, typically around 220 meters under ideal conditions.
 The actual range can vary depending on factors like environmental interference, antenna design, and obstacles in the communication path.

 ### Interference
-Like other wireless communication technologies operating in the 2.4GHz band, ESP-NOW can be susceptible to interference from other devices and Wi-Fi networks.
+Like other wireless communication technologies operating in the 2.4 GHz band, ESP-NOW can be susceptible to interference from other devices and Wi-Fi networks.
 It's essential to choose communication channels carefully to minimize interference and ensure reliable communication.

 ### No Network Infrastructure
 ESP-NOW is designed for point-to-point and point-to-multipoint communication but doesn't provide the infrastructure for building complex network topologies.
-If your application requires a network with multiple interconnected devices or internet connectivity, you may need to complement ESP-NOW with additional networking solutions.
+If your application requires a network with multiple interconnected devices or Internet connectivity, you may need to complement ESP-NOW with additional networking solutions.

 ### Limited Data Payload
 ESP-NOW is optimized for transmitting smaller amounts of data, with a maximum payload of around 250 bytes.
 If your application requires high-bandwidth data transfer or large file exchanges, other services such as the [Arduino IoT Cloud](https://cloud.arduino.cc/) might be more suitable.